qitta/libhugin/docs/user_manual/manual.rst

 the ofdbmovie provider result is copied.
 If the ofdbmovie plot attribute is empty, the omdbmovie attribute will be filled in.

-If there is no default provider available, no composer result will be created.
+If there is no default provider available, no compose result will be created.
 If the plot of the ofdbmovie and omdbmovie provider is missing, the plot attribute will remain unchanged.